All Children's Hospital Helipad Information

 5 mins out & approach direction.

 |Prior to liftoff with direction of travel||5 mins out & direction of travel when clear by 3 miles|

-The ACH Transfer Center will provide information about known hazards and other EMS aircraft operating in the immediate vicinity.
+The ACH Transfer Center will assist in providing information about known hazards and other EMS aircraft operating in the immediate vicinity.
 In the event of multiple aircraft coming into ACH, the transfer center will have final decision in helipad access.

 All Children’s Helipad Information

 All Children’s Hospital is located in Class D airspace approximately ¾ mile west of Albert Whitted Airport (KSPG) at 27’45’54.37 N 082’38’26.39 W. The helipad is on the tenth floor of the hospital and is equipped with standard helipad lighting as well as a rotating beacon (green, yellow, white).
 All lights are pilot-controlled on a frequency of 123.025 MHz.
 The pad is 54’ x 54’ and has a weight capacity of 25,000 lbs.